hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

   not enforced and the network behaves as if it did not exist.
 If this is unspecified, the firewall rule will be enabled.

-* `enable_logging` -
+* `log_config` -
   (Optional)
-  This field denotes whether to enable logging for a particular firewall rule.
-If logging is enabled, logs will be exported to Stackdriver.
+  This field denotes the logging options for a particular firewall rule.
+  If defined, logging is enabled, and logs will be exported to Cloud Logging.
+Structure is documented below.

 * `priority` -
   (Optional)